In this section

 As proof of presentation, the boat owner/operator will be provided with a report number.
 The owner/operator shall retain the report number for the entire trip in Canada and present the number when requested by a border services officer.

-CANPASS – Private Boats membership privileges only apply when all persons aboard are program members.
-If a non-participant is aboard, the boat owner/operator must follow the procedures for Coming to Canada by Small Aircraft or Recreational Boat.
+CANPASS - Private Boats membership privileges only apply when all persons aboard are program members.
+If a non-participant is aboard, please consult Reporting requirements for private boaters.

 All travellers aboard must declare any personal goods they are importing, including firearms and weapons, and report currency and/or monetary instruments totaling CAN$10,000 or more.
-For more information, see Cross Border Currency Reporting.
 If duties or taxes are payable, the border services officer at the TRC will ask for the traveller's mailing address and Visa or MasterCard number and expiry date.

 Although the boat owner/operator is solely required to call the CBSA with the information on each person on board the boat, which includes the declarations of goods, each individual is ultimately responsible for complying with customs and immigration legislation.